Devopts-Branding-Agency/wplyr-media-block/README.txt

 == Installation ==

 1. To install WPlyr Media Block, use the plugin manager in the WordPress administration.
 Go to *Plugins » Add New* and search for *WPlyr Media Block*.
-2. Click on *Install Now*.
-3. After the activation in the plugin manager, you can find *WPlyr Media* from the block addition interface.
-Just click it to get started!
+2. Install and activate the plugin.
+3. To configure the features and color scheme of the player, use the plugin's settings screen which can be found under *Settings » WPlyr*.
+4. To add the block to a post or page use the block addition interface to find *WPlyr Media*.

 == Frequently Asked Questions ==